 The Arnamagnæan manuscript collection

-In connection with the transfer to Iceland all the manuscripts that were sent back to Iceland were conserved and photographed, including those manuscripts that came from the Royal Library in Copenhagen.
-In addition to these pictures the photographic collections contains photographs of Icelandic manuscripts in other collections, such as The Royal Library in Stockholm, Uppsala University Library, The British Library and The National Library of Iceland.
-The photographic collection forms part of the Institute library.
+All the manuscripts that were transferred to Iceland were conserved and photographed, including those manuscripts that came from the Royal Library in Copenhagen.
+In addition to these pictures the photographic collections contains photographs of Icelandic manuscripts in other collections, such as the Royal Library in Stockholm, Uppsala University Library, the British Library and the National Library of Iceland.
+The photographic collection forms part of the institute library.